decipherhub/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.ibc_query.v1.IBCQueryPacketData"></a>

 ### IBCQueryPacketData
-IBCQueryPacketData defines a struct for the packet payload
+IBCQueryPacketData defines a struct for the cross chain query packet payload

 | Field | Type | Label | Description |